John Chryssavgis: Career

 His work and writing have focused on medieval theology, as well as on the history of the Eastern Church.
 He holds degrees in theology and sacred music.
 His teaching has covered wide-ranging topics, such as theological, political, and social developments, themes and personalities of the Middle Ages, including cultural and religious relations and tensions between East and West.
 His interests have embraced the areas of spirituality, ecology, and liturgy.
 His research is in the ascetic thought and practice of the early Church, especially from the desert tradition of Egypt (4th century) through the regions of Palestine (5th–6th centuries) and Sinai (7th century).
 After several months in silent retreat on Mount Athos, he worked with the Greek Orthodox Primate in Australia (1984–1994) and was co-founder of St Andrew's Theological College in Sydney, where he was Sub-Dean and taught Patristics and Church History (1986–1995).
 He was also Lecturer in the Divinity School (1986–1990) and the School of Studies in Religion (1990–1995) at the University of Sydney.

 In 1995, he moved to Boston, where he was appointed Professor of Theology at Holy Cross School of Theology and directed the Religious Studies Program at Hellenic College until 2002.
 He established the Environment Office at the same school in 2001.
 He has also taught as professor of Patristics at the University of Balamand in Lebanon.
+Chryssavgis is a frequent contributor to the journal Public Orthodoxy published by the Orthodox Christian Studies Center of Fordham University.

+Chryssavgis was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "significant service to the Orthodox Christian Church, to education, and to advancing ecological awareness".